 - And then he crashes into a pole.

 - Usually, the Protagonist is uber stoic.
-However, if you go on the Anguished One route, he's so unnervingly good at doing Stealth Hi/Bye that said Protagonist can actually scream at him "Quit DOING that!", and then AO gets really flustered when he realizes he's been subconscious Paranoia Fuel and breaks his usual composed character to mumble a sheepish apology.
+However, if you go on the Anguished One's route, the spoilered character is so unnervingly good at doing Stealth Hi/Bye that said Protagonist can actually scream at him "Quit DOING that!", causing them to get really flustered for being a subconscious Paranoia Fuel and end up with a sheepish apology.

-- Alternately, you can simply have the Protagonist yell "Holy crap!", in which case his sprite is a wide-eyed variant of his serious pose, which only appears here.
+- Alternately, you can simply have the Protagonist yell "Holy crap!", in which case his sprite is a wide-eyed variant of his serious pose, which is one of the few instances in the game this is used.
 That's right — out of all the crap that happens to him, this is the one thing that gets him to openly freak out.

 - Gets even better (or worse) when Daichi is around.
 He gets to take part of a teleportation.